gthe0/Alpha-Compiler/README.md

 ## Building and Running

 To build the project, run the following command:
-- make generate (This will generate the lexer code from `lex.l` and the yacc/bison code from `parser.y`)
-- make compile (This will compile all the `.c` files, and link them into an executable named `parser.out`.)
+- make all

 To run the parser on an input file, use the following command:
 - ./bin/parser.out INPUT_FILE

+This will generate a file called quads.txt containing the IR if the compilation was successful.
+If any error was encountered during the IR generation, this file will not be produced at all.

+If you want to see the symbol table entries, run it with the flag -s e.g:
+- ./bin/parser.out -s INPUT_FILE

+This will also generate a file called sym_table.txt

 INPUT_FILE: File containing the input (It's self explanatory).
-If no input file is specified, the program will terminate.

 If no input file is specified, the program will halt its execution immediately !

-If you want to generate an output file, please use either command:
-- ./bin/parser.out INPUT_FILE OUT_FILE
-- ./bin/parser.out INPUT_FILE > OUT_FILE

-OUT_FILE: File where the output will be written

 ## Cleaning